4.8. Configuring Satellite errata viewing for a virtual machine

 ovirt-guest-agentpackage installed.
 This package enables the virtual machine to report its host name to the Red Hat Virtualization Manager, which enables the Red Hat Satellite server to identify the virtual machine as a content host and report the applicable errata.

-The virtual machine must be registered to the Red Hat Satellite server as a content host and have the
+- The virtual machine must be registered to the Red Hat Satellite server as a content host.

 - Click the Foreman/Satellite tab.